 strict policies to the projects that hold your most mission-critical and

-sensitive data and workloads while applying permissive and flexible policies for
+sensitive data and workloads.
+You can then apply more permissive and flexible policies for

 developers in the

-A project might contain multiple clusters.
-If you have multiple workloads to deploy, you can choose to use either a single, shared cluster or separate clusters for these workloads.
+A project can contain multiple clusters.
+If you have multiple workloads to deploy, you can choose to use a single, shared cluster or separate clusters for these workloads.